mkumar183/my-diaries/my-docs/Meeting Notes/meetings-with-devendra.md

 - Working with cloudops to understand the error messages, so far they are just pasting the audit template and not digging into and finding what the errors are example is UIHN-64868 also aspire ticket, snowstorm team found the space issue while cloudops only logged the build failure issue
 -

-Next Meeting Topics:
-1. QA reports.
-2. More empowerment like budgets. headcounts.
-2. Salesforce tickets not marked with customer name
-3. Process such as Ready for Release to Close, Epic Dates to be responsibilities of Engg Managers as well.
-Continuing Epics sprint goals.

-12/1/23:
-1. RCA is not done on the tickets
-2. Shared goals we need to follow up
-3. Use bounty if needed for certain crucial tasks

 Meeting with Devendra: 11/9/2023:
 1. Snowflake Migration: 72 Tenants done.
 Daily able to move 3+ Tenants.
 Getting ready for corner cases like RA, Prediction
 2. Scaling Platform: Tenants data in snowflake, Cloudops Efficiency, Onboarding Guides, P0 Process: Scaling Platform
 3. Forum with support: Making it success from India: Raising our game at customer level.
 4. Additional Metrics and Dashboards: No Fix Version, Capex, Time vs Story points, Outcome and Effectiveness.
 Backlog/EPICs delivery
 5. Kickboard immersion to Unified Insight

 Updates by others:
 - SIS Compliance: Multiple Versions, Compliance Q1 goals.